This article will provide guidance in relation to Brexit and the steps needed to ensure minimal disruption to selling Internationally.

 The same customs and excise rules for goods moving between the UK and non-EU countries will apply to goods moving between the UK and EU countries.

-Due to general standardisation, most Custom declarations within the EU countries are the same, and require essential information such as what the goods are, who your Business is, how they are being shipped and who is responsible for the Customs etc.
+Due to general standardization, most Custom declarations within the EU countries are the same, and require essential information such as what the goods are, who your Business is, how they are being shipped and who is responsible for the Customs etc.

 You will need to supply a customs declaration that includes: